 Kabuke is a 50-seater Sake gastrobar located on the second floor of a heritage shophouse.
-Situated at 200A Telok Ayer Street, the entrance opens to a flight of staircases which leads to a two-week old hidden bar.
-The interior was spellbound with decor inspired from the classic theatrical Kabuki performances – bearing a dim deep red hue at the bar counter, the all so familiar stage draperies and hand-painted curtain fans that partitioned the main dining from the private lounge.
+Situated at 200A Telok Ayer Street, the entrance opens to a flight of staircases leading to a two-week-old hidden bar.
+The interior is spellbound with decor inspired from the classic theatrical Kabuki performances – bearing a dim deep red hue at the bar counter, the all-so-familiar stage draperies and hand-painted curtain fans that partitioned the main dining from the private lounge.

-Aptly named Kabuke, the name comes from the marriage of Kabuki and Sake.
+Aptly named Kabuke, the name is derived from the marriage of Kabuki and Sake.
 This goes hand in hand with their vision in creating a place to indulge in the art of good food and sake.
-Kabuke offers a range of contemporary Japanese dishes from light bites and rice bowls, to Omakase and Sake pairings.
+Kabuke offers a range of contemporary Japanese dishes from light bites and rice bowls, to omakase and sake pairings.

 During lunch time, Kabuke is opened to the business crowd, offering three of their signature Kabuke Beef Bowls: Gyudon ($15), Wagyu Suki Bowl ($18) and Wagyu Bowl ($28) with the option of Uni and Foie Gras add-ons.